Aerilius/sketchup-bridge/README.md

 ### Features

-**1. Any amount of parameters** (compared to WebDialog): You can just pass parameters to the Bridge and rest assured to receive them on the JavaScript or Ruby side without worrying about turning them to string or splitting the string again.
+1. **Any amount of parameters** (compared to WebDialog): You can just pass parameters to the Bridge and rest assured to receive them on the JavaScript or Ruby side without worrying about turning them to string or splitting the string again.

-**2. Preserves type of parameters** (compared to WebDialog): Any basic, JSON-compatible types are mapped between Ruby and JavaScript.
+2. **Preserves type of parameters** (compared to WebDialog): Any basic, JSON-compatible types are mapped between Ruby and JavaScript.
     Ruby Hashes `{:key => "value"}` become JavaScript Object literals `{"key": "value"}`
     Ruby Arrays `[1, 2, 3, "string", true]` become JavaScript arrays `[1, 2, 3, "string", true]`
     Ruby `nil` becomes `null`…

-**3. Provides bidirectional callbacks**: Once your JavaScript code has invoked a callback on the Ruby side, it can again invoke a callback on the JavaScript side.
+3. **Provides bidirectional callbacks**: Once your JavaScript code has invoked a callback on the Ruby side, it can again invoke a callback on the JavaScript side.
 Similarly from the Ruby side, you can request the result of a JavaScript function and get the result returned into a Ruby callback.

-**4. Asynchronous callbacks**: Bridge is built with asynchronicity in mind.
+4. **Asynchronous callbacks**: Bridge is built with asynchronicity in mind.
 If you do external processing or call a web service or do any other delayed operation like having the user interact with a Tool, you may nevertheless want to return the result when it is available.

-**5. Complete error and exception handling**: Whereever an exception occurs, it will not anymore go unnoticed and just do nothing.
+5. **Complete error and exception handling**: Whereever an exception occurs, it will not anymore go unnoticed and just do nothing.
 You can properly handle success and failures, like giving users feedback about invalid input.
 Or you can redirect all errors from both JavaScript and Ruby to the Ruby Console.

-**6. Backwards compatibility**: Using the same code base, you can support both `UI::WebDialog` and `UI::HtmlDialog`.
+6. **Backwards compatibility**: Using the same code base, you can support both `UI::WebDialog` and `UI::HtmlDialog`.

 ## Usage <a id="usage"></a>